Over 1.2 million rechargeable lights are under recall for fire hazards, following one reported death - WTOP News

 Both regulators and Good Earth Lighting urge those in possession of these recalled products to stop using them immediately.

 Good Earth Lighting is offering free light replacement bars to impacted consumers.
-You can learn more about registering — including instructions for how to safely dispose of the recalled lights — by contacting the Mount Prospect, Illinois-based company or visiting its website.
+You can learn more about registering — including instructions on how to safely dispose of the recalled lights — by contacting the company or visiting its website.

+The Mount Prospect, Illinois-based company added it “will continue to hold ourselves to the highest quality and safety standards so that consumers feel safe and confident in their decision to purchase our highly energy-efficient and eco-friendly lighting products.”

 Copyright © 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.